*This article is sponsored by ParentPal. Thank you for supporting the brands that support Motherly and mamas.

 The survey also noted that kids start choosing their own books at pretty early ages (this is why I had to hide Brown Bear, Brown Bear).
 Fifty-four percent of parents of kids two and under said their kids picked their own books, and and the majority of kids between three and five are choosing for themselves.

-The Scholastic report follows research presented earlier this year that found reading books with mom during infancy is a good predictor of early-reading skills.
-The researchers monitored 250 mom and baby pairs for four years and found that kids who were read to as babies had better vocabularies later on, and that frequent, quality storytime sessions during toddlerhood are a good predictor of whether a child will be writing their name by age four.
+The Scholastic report follows research presented in 2017 that found reading books with mom during infancy is a good predictor of early-reading skills.
+The researchers monitored 250 mom and baby pairs for four years and found that kids who were read to as babies had better vocabularies later on, and that frequent, quality story time sessions during toddlerhood are a good predictor of whether a child will be writing their name by age four.

 Presenting that research at the 2017 Pediatric Academic Societies Meeting back in May, lead author Carolyn Cates drove home the benefits of reading to tiny babies: “What they're learning when you read with them as infants still has an effect four years later when they're about to begin elementary school."

 With more parents than ever before reading to the youngest children, the next crop of elementary schoolers may be the brightest yet.
 It seems like a lot of kids will hear 1,000 books before kindergarten.